JJnotJimmyJohn/CBA-stats-dev/README.md

 This is a project to generate advanced stats using scraped CBA stats from Sina.com, Sohu.com.

-## Main folder
+## root directory
-Main folder has all the working files and place holders
+All the working files and place holders are in root directory

 ### RatingTest_GeorgeHill.ipynb
 Notebook to test calculation of George Hill's offensive rating